Investors hear 3 words they fear: inverted yield curve

 But when investors are worried that growth will fall off sharply, perhaps as a result of the Federal Reserve pushing short-term rates higher, they're willing to accept less in interest for a Treasury maturing far in the future.

-When yields for short-term Treasurys fall below yields for long-term ones, market watchers call it an "inverted yield curve," and Wall Street starts getting more nervous.
+When yields for short-term Treasurys rise above yields for long-term ones, market watchers call it an "inverted yield curve," and Wall Street starts getting more nervous.

 Advertisement

-Note: This story has been corrected to read that when yields for short-term Treasurys rise above, not fall below, yields for long-term ones market watchers call it an "inverted yield curve."